Chris Christie: "I was wrong" not to wear mask in White House where he got COVID

 VOTE 2020 | The Countdown: Trump, Biden participate in dueling town halls

-Christie, who was at the White House for the announcement of Judge Amy Coney Barrett as the president's nominee to the Supreme Court and to a participate in several rounds of Trump's debate prep, seemingly chided the president's attitude toward the disease.

-"No one should be happy to get the virus and no one should be cavalier about being infected or infecting others," Christie said.

-Trump has since called his illness as "a blessing from god," arguing it exposed him to promising therapeutics.
+Since his diagnosis, President Trump has called his illness as "a blessing from God," arguing it exposed him to promising therapeutics.
 He has also been an inconsistent advocate for mask wearing, holding large rallies of thousands of people where many of supporters do not follow public health guidance to cover their face to prevent the spread of the virus.

-"Every public official, regardless of party or position, should advocate for every American to wear a mask in public, appropriately socially distance and to wash your hands frequently every day," Christie said.

 WATCH: Eyewitness to a Pandemic